gaelen/python-statsd-client/README.md

 Annoyed with managing external packages?
 There are plenty of statsd clients that come up under 'pip search statsd'.
 Who has time to keep track of tiny dependencies for small projects?
 Just copy statsd.py into your project if you're into that kind of thing.
 No need to depend on some multi-file package for what should be a simple client.
-If you're a stickler for dependies, you probably don't need to know how to install this, but here you go any how:
+Grab and Go!
+If you're a stickler for dependencies, you probably don't need to know how to install this, but here you go any how:

 Clone and install: